eddiepykosh/sample-java-8-app/README.md

 ## Code Coverage

-JaCoCo is configured to enforce a minimum of 80% code coverage[3].
+JaCoCo is configured to enforce a minimum of 80% code coverage.
 The current test suite achieves this requirement by testing all calculator methods including edge cases.

 ## SonarQube Integration

-The project includes SonarQube configuration for static code analysis[4].
+The project includes SonarQube configuration for static code analysis.
 Configure your SonarQube server URL in the pom.xml or pass it as a parameter:

 ```
 mvn sonar:sonar -Dsonar.host.url=http://your-sonarqube-server:9000